-Thanks to the diligent work of the Board of Trustees and their Finance Committee, along with the invaluable assistance of the County Finance Department, fiscal year 2014 for the Kent County Public Library remained fiscally stable.

-The Library, with oversight from the Board of Trustees Finance Committee, regularly monitors expenditures.
-This allows the Library Board to establish a realistic operating budget to maintain and enhance modern Library service in Kent County at all locations (Chestertown, North County, and Rock Hall).
+Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2016 was fiscally stable.
+The Library Director and the Board of Trustees Finance Committee regularly monitored expenditures in order to establish a realistic operating budget to maintain and enhance modern library service in Kent County at all locations (Chestertown, North County, and Rock Hall).